 During the time spent with our former partners, we may have noticed some odd character traits like selfishness and egoism, but we may have brushed them to the side, referring to them as “flaws”, which we chose to accept.

 Yet, according to psychology, these individuals all have similar traits.

 Narcissists and psychopaths are referred to as the dark triad, which contains a group of three main personality traits: psychopathy, narcissism, and at times even Machiavellianism.

 Other times, they may not be a bad person, as seen in the study.
-Most of the people interviewed claimed that they remained friends with a former partner due to reliability and trustworthiness.
+For example, most of the people interviewed claimed that they remained friends with a former partner due to reliability and trustworthiness.
 This implies that the person on the other end of the story may not be the monster they are made out to be.

-However, when viewed from the darker point of view, the study conducted also concludes that those who had indications of dark personality were more inclined to keep relationships at the touch of a button for less tasteful reasons.
+However, when viewed from a darker point of view, the study also concludes that those with indications of a dark personality were more inclined to keep relationships at the touch of a button for less tasteful reasons.

-The research showed there were quite a few people who stated reasons for maintaining the relationship to be “sexual and practical”.
+The research showed that quite a few people stated reasons for maintaining the relationship to be “sexual and practical”.

 Therefore, the next time your ex tries to lure you into spending time with them or doing something for them, drop everything and run.
 You may have a psychopath on the loose.

 When speaking of narcissism for an interview with Broadly, expert Dr. Tony Ferretti explained why individuals with dark personality traits would want to keep links with a past relationship.
 “Narcissists hate to fail or lose, so they will do what they can to maintain some connection if they didn’t make the choice to end it,”